PlaceSpeak/wp-placespeak-connect/README.md

 * Click `Activate Plugin`.
 * Within the `Settings` tab of the WordPress dashboard, look for the `PlaceSpeak` sub-tab, and add your first API connection.

-## Release notes for 1.1.2
+## Release notes for 1.1.3

-* Attempted bug fix for "Failed opening required ... wp-load.php" error on Windows Server.
+* More useful error message when server to server communication fails.

 ### Future features under consideration

 * Single Sign On with PlaceSpeak account into WordPress
-* App creation from Wordpress (instead of going to PlaceSpeak to create them)
+* Automatic listing of all available PlaceSpeak Connect API apps for your organization (instead of entering them manually).